sozdayka/react-native-button-spinner/README.md

 ---
 ### `typeSpinner`

-Type button spinner loader (optional):
+The types of the spinner (optional):
 - `defaut`
 - `custom`